 A significant part of our everyday life is required to be spent doing what we love.
-Whether it is gymnastics, reading, writing or any activity that makes us be active ‘consciously’.
+Whether it is gymnastics, reading, writing, or any activity that makes us be active ‘consciously’.

 The degree to which we enjoy doing something is reflected by how consciously we do so.
 While the secretion of dopamine in our heads might tend to make us more aware of things; the reverse is also true.

-For how can you become more conscious without becoming aware of consciousness itself?
-And to become conscious of consciousness itself, consciousness has to become completely present.
-For the key to consciousness knowing itself lies in being.
+To meditate is to pay attention.
+When one is taught how to meditate, they are in essence being taught how to enjoy life.
+After all, how can one become more conscious without becoming aware of consciousness itself?
+To become conscious of consciousness itself, consciousness has to become completely present.
+The key to consciousness knowing itself lies in being.

+You can only “be” in the present.
 Bliss takes over when no moment remains ordinary.

 May the Presence permeate you through the writings of this site.